-Those guests who are unable to get on and off a ride or attraction unassisted, or those who require close supervision, are allowed one wristband free of charge for their Helper, when the guest pays for a wristband.
+Those guests who are unable to get on and off a ride or attraction unassisted, or those who require close supervision, are allowed up to three discounted wristbands for their Helper(s) at £10 each, when the guest pays for a wristband.

 Park Guest Information

 Any Token Booth staff will be able to assist you, however there is also a Park Information desk situated next to the Bumpy Slide. at the top end of the Park.
 The Park Information desk will be able to advise on rides and restrictions, and anything further you might wish to know.
 If you encounter any problems during your visit please visit this Guest Information Desk.